You've Got to be Efficient: Ambiguity, Misspecification and Variational Preferences: Extensions

 The optimal decision therefore solves

-Optimal decisions under multiple possibly misspecified candidate likelihoods are thus equivalent to minimax decisions with an exponentiated loss function and a single mixture likelihood $p_{\alpha}(\bm{x}|\theta)$.
-All of our theoretical results therefore continue to apply upon reinterpreting $p_{\alpha}(\bm{x}|\theta)$ as the relevant reference likelihood.
+Optimal decisions under multiple possibly misspecified candidate likelihoods are thus equivalent to minimax decisions with an exponentiated loss function and a single unnormalized geometric mixture likelihood $\bar{p}_{\alpha}(\bm{x}|\theta)$.
+While $\bar{p}_{\alpha}(\bm{x}|\theta)$ is not a proper density, we can alternatively characterize $\delta_{n}^{*}$ as

-Recall that the mixture likelihood places greater weight on likelihood 1 when $K_{1}<K_{2}$.
-In the extreme case where$K_{1}\to0$ --- that is, Alice has no misspecification concerns about likelihood 1 --- we obtain $\alpha\to1$ and $\lambda\to\infty$, so the optimal decision reduces to the minimax-optimal decision under likelihood 1 alone, irrespective of the degree of misspecification concern about likelihood 2.
-This holds even if likelihood 2 is more efficient than likelihood 1 under correct specification.
-Intuitively, when likelihood 2 is globally misspecified but likelihood 1 is not, the likelihoods are far apart in terms of misspecification risk, and it is always optimal to place all weight on the correctly specified model.
-To generate more meaningful tradeoffs between efficiency and misspecification, one would need to bring the misspecification risks closer together by taking $|K_{1}-K_{2}|=O(1/n)$.
-We leave the analysis of such a regime of closely competing models to future research.